JSON-StringFan12/JSON-StringFan12/README.md

 - 👋 Hi, I’m @JSON-StringFan12
-- 👀 I’m interested in getting into Georgia Tech
+- 👀 I’m interested in getting into a good college
 - 🌱 I’m currently learning machine learning with Python
 - 💞️ I’m looking to collaborate on anything